Main Office

 The Fight or Flight Response

 It’s important to understand that your fight or flight response is an automatic response.
 When a threat is present, the body pauses all functions that are involved in the usual “rest and digest” state.
 These physiological changes help improve the chances of survival.
-Some changes are increased heart and breathing rate, the release of stress hormones (cortisol and adrenaline), dilated pupils, and increased blood pressure, to name a few.
+Increased heart and breathing rate, the release of stress hormones (cortisol and adrenaline), dilated pupils, and increased blood pressure are some of the changes.
 It’s a total body shift to a threat response state.

 As long as you can run from the threat or fight back, these physiological changes will continue.
 When you’re “caught” or can no longer run or fight, you freeze.
 This freezing is when your nervous system is too overwhelmed to offer any other solutions to survive.
 This is the point where most trauma occurs.